Killarney Heights High School

-Killarney Heights High School is a coeducational, comprehensive high school located on Starkey Street in Killarney Heights, a northern suburb of Sydney, near the Northern Beaches, Australia.
+Killarney Heights High School is a coeducational, comprehensive high school located on Starkey Street in Killarney Heights, a northern suburb of Sydney, in the Northern Beaches, Australia.

 Academically, Killarney Heights High School has performed better in 2018 and 2019 than previously, ranking in the top 100 schools both years, for the first time.
+However, due to rising issues after COVID, the school (along with most other schools in NSW) took a massive hit to results and student enrolment.

+The school pushes a heavy focus on teacher-parent communication, inclusivity, diversity, and student/teacher wellbeing.

+The school has a large Band Program, which features over 8 ensembles, ranging from Jazz, to Symphonic, to Strings.
+The band program makes tri-yearly trips overseas on an international tour.
+In 2023, this was to Tasmania.

+The school also has a high level of sporting capability, with their sports teams coming first in multiple competitions.

 History

 The school was established in January 1967 to serve the new suburb of Killarney Heights which was built in the early 1960s.
 Some construction was still ongoing when the school opened and by the end of the year there were eight classrooms over four buildings.
 There were extensions to the school in 1968 and 1969.
 When the school opened there were 137 students but this rose rapidly with 998 students being enrolled by 1971 and 1281 by 1972.

-In 1972, the school was vandalised when the library was deliberately flooded.

 A gala event was held in 2017 to mark the 50th anniversary of the school.